uctv9805/msp-2-memory/TESTING.md

     - Solution
         - Had to remove background images and keep it plain and simple for smaller devices.

+## Known Bugs

+1. There is a bug that occurs when you click the card whilst the animtation of the card turning is happening where it adds a move to the move counter resulting in a higher number of moves being recorded.
+I have not yet found a solution but I am working on it.

 # Post Development Testing